PEAK-Legacy/PyDicia/README.txt

         </Package>
     </DAZzle>

-Also note that there is no particular significance to my choice of lists vs. tuples in these examples; they're more to demonstrate that you can use arbitrary structures, as long as they contain objects that are supported by either ``iter_options()`` or ``add_to_package()``.
+Note that there is no particular significance to my choice of lists vs. tuples in these examples; they're more to demonstrate that you can use arbitrary structures, as long as they contain objects that are supported by either ``iter_options()`` or ``add_to_package()``.
 Normally, you will simply use collections of either PyDicia-provided symbols, or application objects for which you've defined an ``iter_options()`` method.

 You will also usually want to implement your PyDicia support in a module by